Connecticut Disabled Veteran Benefits

 Recreation: parks, hunting & fishing

-What it is: a free lifetime state-parks pass for veterans with a service-connected disability, and reduced or free hunting and fishing licenses, run through the Department of Energy and Environmental Protection (DEEP).
+What it is: free admission to select state-park attractions for veterans with a service-connected disability, and free hunting/fishing licenses for residents who have lost the use of a limb, all run through the Department of Energy and Environmental Protection (DEEP).

-- Disabled Veteran state parks pass (lifetime, free): a Connecticut resident with a service-connected disability (any rating) gets a free lifetime pass for vehicle entry to Connecticut State Parks and Forests, including free admission to Gillette Castle, Dinosaur, and Fort Trumbull state parks.
-It does not cover camping or separately ticketed events and is non-transferable.
-Apply in person at a DEEP location, or mail photocopies of your Connecticut driver's license and your VA card or VA benefits letter showing a service-connected disability to: DEEP Disabled Veteran Pass, State Parks Division, 79 Elm Street, Hartford, CT 06106-5127 (phone 860-424-3200).
+- Disabled Veteran state parks pass (lifetime, free): every Connecticut-registered vehicle already parks free at CT State Parks and Forests year-round (a statewide "Passport to the Parks" policy, not veteran-specific).
+What the Disabled Veteran Pass adds on top of that: a Connecticut resident with a service-connected disability (any rating) gets free admission to the ticketed exhibit centers/tours at Gillette Castle, Dinosaur, and Fort Trumbull state parks, which otherwise charge a separate fee even to Connecticut residents.
+It does not cover camping or special events and is non-transferable.
+Apply in person (proof of residency and service-connected disability required) at a DEEP district office or one of several state parks — including DEEP's Eastern District HQ in Marlborough and Western District HQ in Watertown, plus Dinosaur State Park, Fort Griswold, Fort Trumbull, the Kellogg Environmental Center, Hammonasset Beach, and Harkness Memorial — or mail photocopies of your Connecticut driver's license and your VA card or VA benefits letter showing a service-connected disability to: DEEP Disabled Veteran Pass, State Parks Division, 79 Elm Street, Hartford, CT 06106-5127 (phone 860-424-3200).

 - Free license — loss or loss of use of a limb: a Connecticut resident who has lost, or permanently lost the use of, one or more limbs qualifies for a free hunting or fishing license (stamps/permits not included) with a physician's certification of the disability.